department-of-veterans-affairs/vets-website/_education/4-survivors-dependent-fry-scholarship.md

 Fry Scholarship (GI Bill® benefits)

 ### How it works
-Children are eligible on their 18th birthday or after graduating high school, whichever comes first.
-Scholarship funds must be spent before the student’s 33rd birthday.
+Children are eligible as of their 18th birthday or after graduating high school, whichever comes first.
+Childrens' eligibility ends on the student’s 33rd birthday.
 A spouse has 15 years from the Servicemembers death to use the benefit.

 If you are a dependent and your parent died in the line of duty before August 1, 2011, you may be eligible for both the Fry Scholarship and [DEA](link to Beta Dependents’ Educational Assistance), but you can use only one program at a time.
 Combined benefits are capped at 81 months of full-time training.

 Surviving spouses are eligible to receive [Dependency Indemnity Compensation](http://www.benefits.va.gov/COMPENSATION/types-dependency_and_indemnity.asp) while using the Fry Scholarship.
-Children over 18 who receive DIC will need to give up those payments when they start to use the Fry Scholarship.
+Children over 18 who receive DIC benefits will need to give up those payments when they start to use the Fry Scholarship.

 **Exception:** Upon remarriage, a spouse will lose eligibility for this benefit.